danomatika/ofxPd/README.markdown

 git checkout 0062
 </pre>

+The current master branch of ofxPd is tested against the current stable version of OpenFrameworks.

 #### Using the latest ofxPd

 The master branch of ofxPd will work with the current master of OpenFrameworks and can be considered *relatively* stable.
 The develop branch is used for testing new features and bugfixes before they are applied to master.